 In general, it should be noted that employment relationships in Portugal are highly regulated and in most situations the parties to an employment relationship cannot establish differently from what is established by law or an applicable collective bargaining agreement.
-Also, under Portuguese employment law, employment contracts are not easily terminated by the employer, who may only terminate the contract in the following main situations:
+Also, under Portuguese employment law, the employer does not easily terminate employment contracts, and may only do so in the following circumstances:

-- during the trial period; - dismissal for cause (equivalent to a serious breach of contract and following a disciplinary action); - dismissal for objective reasons (collective dismissal/individual redundancy) based on economical or structural grounds; or - end of term.
+- during the trial period; - as dismissal for cause (equivalent to a serious breach of contract and following a disciplinary action); - as dismissal for objective reasons (collective dismissal/ individual redundancy) based on economical or structural grounds; or - at the end of a term.